greekfi/whitepaper/src/wp.md

 ---
 abstract: |
-  Greek.fi is a protocol that enables decentralized American-style exercise options that are fully collateralized without requiring oracles or margin.
+  is a protocol that enables decentralized American-style exercise options that are fully collateralized without requiring oracles or margin.
 It is designed for composability, exercisability, and universal use on any EVM-compatible chain and allows any ERC20 token to be used as collateral and consideration, including WBTC, WETH, stETH, USDC, and USDT.

   Similar to yield generating tokens, the protocol generates two ERC20
   tokens: a redemption token (which provides capital efficiency) and an